LvDQ/Car-Racing-AI/README.md

 ### Data Collecting

-We uploaded a Youtube vedio to show this progress: <https://youtu.be/BrvNyYMC1dI>
+We uploaded a Youtube vedio to show how to collect data: <https://youtu.be/LSzj2XZ5_7s>

 Codes showed here:<./>
+Codes explaination and details:<./>

 ### Data Training